25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Arrays.md

 ## Multi-Dimensional Arrays

-The size of a two-dimensional array is represented as `m x n`, where `m` is the number of rows and `n` is the number of columns.
+The size of a two-dimensional array is represented as `m x n`, where `m` is the number of rows and `n` is the number of columns

 We can create multi-dimensional arrays by:

 1. Array declared with array size and dimensions.
 In memory array will have one dimension but the compiler provides ways to define multi-dimensions.
-Array is created in Stack Memory.
+Array is created in Stack Memory

    ```c
    int A[2][2] = {{1, 2}, {3, 4}};
    ```

 2. Array of pointers where each pointer points to an array.
 Multi-dimensional array in Heap memory.
-Pointer array is created in Stack Memory and the arrays which each element points to is stored in Heap Memory.
+Pointer array is created in Stack Memory and the arrays which each element points to is stored in Heap Memory

    ```c
    int *A[3];